Electric Sheep Frequently Asked Questions

 Did you create an account and enter your email and password into the screensaver, but then it says you are not logged in, and the indicator stays red?

-There are two ways this can happen.
-One is if you entered your email and made a password, but did not buy a Gold membership.
+Normally this means you created an account, but did not buy a Gold membership.
 The "Not logged in" message is misleadingly labeled.
-It should say "Not Gold".
+It should just say "Not Gold".
 You don't need to log in to get the Free Sheep.

 Did you pay for a subscription but then nothing happened?
 First, be sure to wait five minutes, and then restart the screen saver.